 AP Spanish Language is a course intended for students who wish to develop proficiency and integrate their language skills, using authentic materials and sources.
 The content of this course is designed to help prepare students to demonstrate their level of Spanish proficiency through various modes of communications (interpersonal, interpretive, and presentational).
 A thorough review of grammar is provided with continued emphasis on vocabulary acquisition.
 This course is comparable to a third year college and/or university course, focusing primarily on speaking and writing proficiency at an advanced level.
 The material is taught almost entirely in Spanish and students are expected to speak exclusively in the target language on a daily basis.
+Students will be required to complete additional work for the course during the summer.
 Students are encouraged to take the advanced placement exam for college credit.

-0236 AP SPANISH LITERATURE AND CULTURE (pilot)
+2361/2362 AP SPANISH LITERATURE AND CULTURE